scotteh/php-goose/README.md

 ## About

+PHP Goose has been written by:
+ - [Andrew Scott](https://github.com/scotteh)

-PHP Goose is a port of [Goose](https://github.com/GravityLabs/goose/) originally developed in Java and converted to Scala by [GravityLabs](https://github.com/GravityLabs/).
+It is a port of [Goose](https://github.com/GravityLabs/goose/) originally developed in Java and converted to Scala by [GravityLabs](https://github.com/GravityLabs/).
 Portions have also been ported from the Python port [python-goose](https://github.com/grangier/python-goose).

-This version was written by:

- - [Andrew Scott](https://github.com/scotteh)

 ## Licensing